 Frequently Asked Questions (FAQs)

 Saint Joseph’s Biochemistry MS degree program typically takes three years to finish in the thesis track and two years to finish in the non-thesis track if studying full time and all prerequisite courses have been completed prior to starting the program.
-Both the thesis and non-thesis tracks require you to complete a minimum of 33 credits.
-For thesis students, this includes a minimum of 10 research credits.
+Both the thesis and non-thesis tracks require you to complete a minimum of 30 and 31 credits respectively.
+For thesis students, this includes a minimum of 11 research credits.
 Non-thesis students only take didactic coursework.

 Biochemists explore the complex series of chemical reactions that take place in living organisms.
 They research and discover scientific breakthroughs that can enhance and expand our lives.
 Biochemists are also in high demand across the pharmaceutical, medical manufacturing and advanced research sectors.